JAMB Delists Management Courses Of FUTMINNA, MAUTECH, FUTA, FUTO & Others From Its Current Admission Brochure — Nigeria Today

 The Joint Admissions and Matriculation Board (JAMB) has eliminated management courses of some universities in its current admission brochure.
 They are Federal University of Technology, Owerri (FUTO), Federal University of Technology, Akure (FUTA), Modibbo Adamawa Federal University of Technology, Yola (MAUTECH), Federal University of Technology, Minna (FUTMINNA), Federal University of Agriculture, Abeokuta (FUNAAB), Michael Okpara …

-The post JAMB Delists Management Courses Of FUTMINNA, MAUTECH, FUTA, FUTO & Others From Its Current Admission Brochure appeared first on Nigerian Scholars.
+The post JAMB Delists Management Courses Of FUTMINNA, MAUTECH, FUTA, FUTO & Others From Its Current Admission Brochure appeared first on Students Nigeria.

 Do you something awesome to share with the world?
 Click here to share